iCVTEAM/Gard/ReadMe.md

-#### Prerequisites
+### Prerequisites

 PyTorch, tqdm, torchvsion, Pillow, cv2

-Running on Two GPUs to achieve higher performance.
+Running on Two GPUs to achieve the reported performance.

 If on other GPU settings, the hyper params should be modified to achieve similar results.

-#### Known issues & Bugs
+### Known issues

 The performance would be fluctuated by 0.1~0.5% in different GPUs and PyTorch platforms.
 Pytorch versions higher than 1.3.1 are tested.
-Some results are much higher than the reported results (e.g. some incidental results in CUB can reach 90.4%), but others are lower.
+Some results are much higher than the reported results (e.g. results on CUB dataset can reach 90.4% vs reported 89.6% when changing different platforms).

-#### To do
+### To do

 1. The project is still ongoing, finding suitable platforms and GPU devices for complete stable results.